todd-dsm/infras-gke/README.md

 # infras-gke

-This is a simple representation of a GKE cluster.
+This is a simple representation of a GKE/Autopilot cluster.
 The code herein is raw and for the purpose of experimenting with some pipeline stuff; it is not for perfect GKE code, yet.

 ---